Trump's Interior Secretary Recommends Shrinking Obama's Controversial National Monument

 Proponents of the national monuments, on the other hand, have argued that they protect irreplaceable cultural sites and fragile ecosystems.

 Bears Ears has been a flashpoint in the conflict over national monuments for years.
-All of Utah's members to Congress opposed turning the region into a national monument, as did numerous local leaders, industry representatives, and Gov. Gary Herbert.
+All of Utah's members of Congress opposed turning the region into a national monument, as did numerous local leaders, industry representatives, and Gov. Gary Herbert.

-A coalition of Native American groups, conservationists, and outdoor industry retailers such as Patagonia were in favor of the monument.
+A coalition of Native American groups, conservationists, and outdoor industry retailers like Patagonia were vocally in favor of the monument.
 Throughout 2016, lobbying from both sides grew increasingly intense.

-President Obama finally created Bears Ears, along with another monument in Nevada, in December.
-In response, Utah lawmakers immediately began pushing back and lobbying Trump to reverse Obama's decision.
+In December, President Obama created Bears Ears, along with another monument in Gold Butte, Nevada.
+Utah lawmakers began pushing back, and lobbied the newly-inaugurated President Trump to reverse Obama's decision.

 The recommendations from Zinke state that much of Bears Ears is "compatible with multiple-use practices," such as recreation, mining, and grazing, and that it includes "some objects that are appropriate for protection under the (Antiquities Act)."
-However, the report ultimately concludes that the monument's creation did "not fully conform" with the "original objectives of the" Antiquities Act.
+The report, however, ultimately concludes that the monument's creation did "not fully conform" with the "original objectives" of the Antiquities Act.

-As part of the Bears Ears review, Zinke traveled to Utah in May where he met with local lawmakers, Gov. Gary Herbert, and some Native American groups — though he was criticized for not spending more time with tribal leaders.
+As part of the Bears Ears review, Zinke traveled to Utah in May, meeting with local lawmakers, Gov. Herbert, and some Native American groups — although he was criticized for not spending more time with tribal leaders.

 During Monday's conference call, Zinke stressed that he had spoken to all interested parties and that his "recommendations were not made in a bubble in Washington, DC."

-"Almost all the ppl I talked to actually had similar interests," he said, adding later that he had spoken with Native American groups.
+"Almost all the people I talked to actually had similar interests," he said, adding later that he had spoken with Native American groups.
 "They’re pretty happy and willing to work with us."

-Zinke also praised the Antiquities Act itself Monday — which may put him at odds with some rural conservatives who after the Bears Ears designation vowed to dismantle the law.
+Zinke praised the Antiquities Act itself on Monday.
+That may put him at odds with some rural conservatives who vowed to dismantle the law following the Bears Ears designation.

 "Over the course of time the Antiquities Act has done some great things for this country," Zinke said.
 "It has preserved some of our finest treasures.
 The Antiquities Act has been nothing short of an American success."

-What happens next is not entirely clear; after Trump's review was announced, Native American and conservation groups ramped up efforts to fight back with lawsuits.
-Those efforts are likely to intensify after Monday's report, meaning a period of legal wrangling likely lies ahead.
+What happens next is not entirely clear.
+After Trump's review was announced, Native American and conservation groups ramped up efforts to fight back with lawsuits.
+Those efforts are likely to intensify after Monday's report, and a period of legal wrangling likely lies ahead.

-Conservationists were quick to criticize Zinke's recommendation Monday.
+Conservationists were quick to criticize Zinke's recommendation.
 In a statement, Randi Spivak, public lands program director with the Center for Biological Diversity, called it a "slap in the face to the tribes that sought protection for Bears Ears and any American who values our incredible public lands."

 Environmental advocacy group Earthjustice vowed to file a lawsuit.

-“Unilaterally shrinking the boundaries of Bears Ears National Monument would not only be a slap in the face to the five sovereign tribes who share sacred ties to this land, it would violate both the Antiquities Act and the separation of powers doctrine," Heidi McIntosh, Earthjustice’s managing attorney in the Rocky Mountains, said in a statement.
+“Unilaterally shrinking the boundaries of Bears Ears National Monument would not only be a slap in the face to the five sovereign tribes who share sacred ties to this land, it would violate both the Antiquities Act and the separation of powers doctrine," said Heidi McIntosh, Earthjustice’s managing attorney for the Rocky Mountain region, in a statement.

 However, Utah lawmakers praised Zinke's recommendation to shrink Bears Ears.
 Gov. Gary Herbert called the report "an important first step toward re-establishing sound land management practices for one of the most special areas in the world."